JohannesBuchner/speech-recognition-commands-evaluation/README.rst

 ------------------

 To succeed here, a classifier that takes 2 second audio and assignes it to one of 28 categories could suffice.
+Phonemes, transcriptions to an open-ended vocabulary, consideration of context are not really necessary.
-Combining audio features with random forests, `I was not successful with this though <https://github.com/JohannesBuchner/spoken-command-recognition/>`_.
+However, combining just audio features with random forests, `I was not successful with this though <https://github.com/JohannesBuchner/spoken-command-recognition/>`_.

 Takeaway: Speech is hard, and the people working on this have my respect.